Onit Microfinance Bank

 • Prepared for beta launch

-#1: Tiered KYC
+Designing Tiered KYC

 The Constraint Conflict:

-• ✅ Regulatory requirement: Full KYC before account access
+• Regulatory requirement: Full KYC before account access

-• ❌ User need: Immediate value or high drop off
+• User need: Immediate value or high drop off

-• ❌ Business need: High completion rates
+• Business need: High completion rates

 Options:

-2. No KYC = Instant access, great KYC but non compliant
+2. No KYC = Instant access, great KYC but non-compliant

 3. Tiered KYC = Balanced approach with more techincal complexity*

-Decision: Tiered verification
+Decision: Tiered KYC for MVP

 • Created "first basic account" with transaction limits